OpaceDigitalAgency/star-trek/TASK.md

 2. ✅ Improve image enrichment loop with higher budget and better name handling
 3. ✅ Ensure search selector fix is properly implemented
 4. ✅ Implement Tailwind-friendly select styling

+### Fix Characters Page Issues (COMPLETED)
+1. ✅ Patch the data service:
+   - Removed includeCharacterSpecies flag (deprecated)
+   - Added follow-up calls for characters with empty characterSpecies
+   - Normalized and deduplicated species data
+2. ✅ Tighten the image logic:
+   - Added validation to skip SVG and placeholder images
+   - Implemented fallback to stapiService.getImageUrl(name, 'character')
+3. ✅ Slim the character grid:
+   - Changed PAGE_SIZE from 100 to 48 in characters/index.astro
+4. ✅ Export the full dataset to the browser:
+   - Added script tag with JSON data in the head
+   - Replaced DOM scraping with JSON parsing in the client script
+5. ✅ Make pagination search-aware:
+   - Recalculated totalPages after every filter/search
+   - Updated currentPage if needed
+6. ✅ Debounce user input:
+   - Wrapped search and select listeners in a 250ms debounce